 While we deal with clients in sectors, such as online retail and media, who have experienced significant increases in website traffic, on average web traffic has fallen, as most industries experience a severe hit in terms of enquiries, sales and revenue.

-However, there is opportunity among the chaos.
+However, there is an opportunity among the chaos.
 For example, Google AdWords cost-per-click has been dropping in those sectors not looking to directly capitalise upon the pandemic and cutting back or pausing their AdWords budgets.
 If, like us, COVID-19 has you remotely working from home, why not take this time to regroup, take a step back and look at ways of improving your business while you might have more headspace than usual?

 Here are five areas to help you structure your thoughts and hopefully inspire you to take some positive steps: